pcaston/OpenPeerPower.github.io/source/_docs/backend.markdown

 ---
-title: "Backend of Home Assistant"
+title: "Backend of Open Peer Power"
-description: "Backend of Home Assistant."
+description: "Backend of Open Peer Power."
 ---

-The backend of Home Assistant is running with [Python 3](https://www.python.org/).
+The backend of Open Peer Power is running with [Python 3](https://www.python.org/).

-The [Architecture page](/developers/architecture/) show the details about the elements running in the background of Home Assistant.
+The [Architecture page](/developers/architecture/) show the details about the elements running in the background of Open Peer Power.

 To implement a new platform or component, please refer to the [Development documentation](/developers/development/).